Conservation Photography Handbook

 - The Many Flavors of Conservation Photography by Frank Gallagher

-NANPA Conservation Committee:
+NANPA Conservation Committee

 The Conservation Committee (formerly the Environment Committee) is one of NANPA’s oldest committees.
 The Conservation Committee works to educate members on conservation photography and conservation issues of importance to nature photographers.
 It encourages and informs nature photographers on how to undertake conservation projects, helps support and promote conservation projects of nature photographers, and is exploring creative ways for NANPA to sponsor or support broader member projects.
-The Conservation Committee also helps select the recipient of the Philip Hyde Grant – a grant to support a NANPA member’s environmental photography project.
+The Conservation Committee also helps select the recipient of the Philip Hyde Grant – a grant offered by the NANPA Foundation to support a NANPA member’s environmental photography project.